kalxas/rasdaman/doc/main/01_introduction.rst

 Query formulation is done in a declarative style (queries express what the result should look like, not how to compute it).
 This allows for extensive optimization on server side.
 Further, rasql is safe in
-evaluation: every valid query is guaranteed to to terminate in finite time.
+evaluation: every valid query is guaranteed to terminate in finite time.

 C++ and Java API